Systematic Review Centre for Laboratory Animal Experimentation (SYRCLE)

 SYRCLE published A step-by-step guide to systematically identify all relevant animal studies.
 The Guide contained detailed instructions on how to develop a comprehensive search strategy.
 Search filters for PubMed and for Embase have been developed.
 These search filters facilitate finding all animal studies on a specific topic.
 An updated Embase filter has been published.

 The conduct of high-quality SR is also hampered by the lack of reporting of essential details in animal studies.
-SYRCLE has therefore also developed the Gold Standard Publication Checklist (GSPC), which sets out in detail what a scientist should consider when reporting and designing an animal experiment (e.g. housing conditions, nutrition, drinking water supply and details of the intervention).
+SYRCLE therefore also developed the Gold Standard Publication Checklist (GSPC), which sets out in detail what a scientist should consider when reporting and designing an animal experiment (e.g. housing conditions, nutrition, drinking water supply and details of the intervention).
 The GSPC is easy to use and particularly suitable for making systematic reviews of animal studies more feasible.
 SYRCLE recommends the checklist to all scientists involved in animal experimentation and editors of journals publishing animal studies.

 The extent to which a systematic review can draw reliable conclusions depends on the validity of the results of the included studies.
 SYRCLE developed a tool to assess the risk of bias in the included animal studies.
 SYRCLE's Risk of Bias tool is based on the Cochrane Risk of Bias tool and is adjusted for particular aspects of bias playing a role in animal intervention studies.